Council

 Lay Trustee

-Bertie Leigh is a consultant solicitor at Hempsons.
+Bertie Leigh used to be Senior Partner at Hempsons.
 He has a very extensive experience in medical negligence and in the law related to professional regulation.
-He has been described as the top dog in defence medical negligence.
-He has had numerous senior rolls in the legal world, but also has had a close relationship with surgery and orthopaedics.
-He was the chairman of NCEPOD for 6 years and is a non executive director of the RNOH at Stanmore.
-There are few, if any other, lawyers, who understand the issues that orthopaedic surgeons face on a day to day basis any better.
+He has held numerous senior rolls in the legal world, but also has had a close relationship with surgery and orthopaedics.
+He was the chairman of NCEPOD for 6 years and a non executive director of the RNOH at Stanmore.
+He is an Honourary Fellow of three Royal Colleges.
+He is closely interested in the issues that orthopaedic surgeons face on a day to day basis.

 Paul Buckley image